oogles/vagrant-django/docs/intro.rst

 ==========

 #.
 Copy the ``provision/`` directory into your project.
 #.
-Copy the included ``Vagrantfile`` or add ``provision/scripts/bootstrap.sh`` as a shell provisioner in your existing ``Vagrantfile``, specifying the project name.
+Copy and modify the included ``Vagrantfile`` or make the necessary modifications to an existing ``Vagrantfile``.
 The included ``Vagrantfile`` is pretty basic, but it can be used as a foundation.
 See :ref:`conf-vagrantfile` for details.
 #.
 Modify the example ``provision/env.sh`` file.
 See :ref:`conf-env-sh` for details.
 #.
-Add/modify any further configuration files to ``provision/conf/``.
+Add/modify any further configuration files in ``provision/conf/``.
 See :doc:`config` for details on what further customisation options are available.
 #.
 Add any project-specific provisioning steps to a ``provision/project.sh`` file.
 See :doc:`project-provisioning` for details.
 #.
-Add ``provision/env.sh`` (and any other necessary config files) to your ``.gitignore`` file, or equivalent.
+Add ``provision/env.sh`` to your ``.gitignore`` file, or equivalent.
 Environment-specific configurations should not be committed to source control.
 #. ``vagrant up``

 In production environments, a few additional steps are necessary.
 See :doc:`production` for details.